FriederHannenheim/musicfetch/README.md

 This crate uses many experimental features because I like living on the edge and thus can only compiled with the nightly toolchain.

+## Notes
+- ID3v1 tags will be automatically upgraded to ID3v2

 ## Usage
     Usage: musicfetch [OPTIONS] <URL|--files <FILES>...|--yt-dlp-json <FILE>>